 9. Explore the Goryokaku Tower

 The Goryokaku Tower is a 107-meter-high tower that offers stunning panoramic views of the Goryokaku Park and surrounding areas.
 The tower has an observation deck on the top floor that provides a 360-degree view of the city.
-The tower also has a museum on the lower floors that showcases the history of the Goryokaku Fort and the Battle of Hakodate.
+It also has a museum on the lower floors that showcases the history of the Goryokaku Fort and the Battle of Hakodate.
+Don't forget to grab your tickets online as this attraction can get crowded.

 10. Relax in an Onsen